 Mathematics is a wonderful language we use to keep tabs on the Universe efficiently and cleverly and it is very useful for Science.
 It's vital to experiments and helps us discover new ideas.
 But nature's behaviour can often be explained without using equations and a lot of the time it should be.

 As a Science teacher that's what I spend a lot of my time doing, particularly in Physics.
 Imagine if I just rocked into the classroom and wrote a bunch of equations on the board without explaining why they were true.
 I'd cover the entire A level syllabus in a single lesson but none of my students would understand anything.
 We have to know what the equations are describing, not just how to punch them into our calculators.

 But this still leaves the question: if nature is not mathematical, why is mathematics so useful when dealing with it?
 I think there are four straightforward answers and one weird fifth one.

 1) Mathematics keeps track of things too extreme for our brains.
 Consider a hydrogen atom (the most common type in the Universe) it’s about 50 billionths of a meter across and your body contains roughly 470 septillion of them.
 There are less grains of sand on the entire planet than there are hydrogen atoms in your body.

 Just think about that.
 Even the most things you’ve seen in one place (grains of sand on a beach) still falls woefully short of helping you visualise the scale of atoms.
 But in mathematical notation we just write 5 x 10^-12 meters and 4.7 x 10^27 atoms.
 The pencil and paper take it without complaining.
-We don’t have to visualise the numbers to write them down.
+We don’t have to visualise the numbers in order to write them down.